The beginning, 1995

 As always we are introduced to new travelling companions, such as Patric Westoo (Latvian Radio) and Janne Perning (Ace of Base, Secret Service).
 The album was recorded in Stockholm and Bengaluru, and mastered in Los Angeles by Reuben Cohen.

-Twenty years after that first one-off weekend, the band seems to have no plans on quitting.
+Twenty five years after that first one-off weekend, the band seems to have no plans on quitting.
 And the loose fit structure is as solid as ever.